lxian/Fuzzywuzzy_swift/README.md

 # Fuzzywuzzy_swift (WIP)
 Fuzzy String Matching in Swift using Levenshtein Distance.
-Inspired by the python fuzzywuzzy library https://github.com/seatgeek/fuzzywuzzy
+Ported from the python fuzzywuzzy library https://github.com/seatgeek/fuzzywuzzy

 It has no external dependancies.
 And thanks to Swift String, it can support multi-lingual.

-**WARNING: This library is still WORKING IN PROGRESS.**
+**WARNING: This project is still WORKING IN PROGRESS.**

 # Installation
 ### Carthage